paulobichara/spring-boot-keycloak/README.md

 ## Running

-After the infrastructure is running and the application is build, we can run it by executing, from the project root
+After the infrastructure is running and the application is built, we can run it by executing, from the project root
 directory:

 ```shell script